happyguyrj/cheatsheet/Docker.md

 - Secure- Containers apply aggressive constraints and isolations to processes without any configuration required on the part of the user.

 ## Containers vs virtual machines
+### VIRTUAL MACHINES
+Virtual machines (VMs) are an abstraction of physical hardware turning one server into many servers.
+The hypervisor allows multiple VMs to run on a single machine.
+Each VM includes a full copy of an operating system, the application, necessary binaries and libraries - taking up tens of GBs.
+VMs can also be slow to boot.

+###CONTAINERS
+Containers are an abstraction at the app layer that packages code and dependencies together.
+Multiple containers can run on the same machine and share the OS kernel with other containers, each running as isolated processes in user space.
+Containers take up less space than VMs (container images are typically tens of MBs in size), can handle more applications and require fewer VMs and Operating systems.

 - Kernel
     - A container runs natively on Linux and shares the kernel of the host machine with other containers.
 It runs a discrete process, taking no more memory than any other executable, making it lightweight.
     - By contrast, a virtual machine (VM) runs a full-blown “guest” operating system with virtual access to host resources through a hypervisor.
 In general, VMs incur a lot of overhead beyond what is being consumed by your application logic.